terser/terser/README.md

     --keep-fnames               Do not mangle/drop function names.
 Useful for code relying on Function.prototype.name.
     --module                    Input is an ES6 module.
-If `compress` or `mangle` is enabled then the `toplevel` option will be enabled.
+If `compress` or `mangle` is enabled then the `toplevel` option, as well as strict mode, will be enabled.
     --name-cache <file>         File to hold mangled name mappings.
     --safari10                  Support non-standard Safari 10/11.
                                 Equivalent to setting `safari10: true` in `minify()`